 My honourable friend the Minister for Europe (Chris Bryant) has made the following Written Ministerial Statement.

-The General Affairs Council (GAC) and Foreign Affairs Council (FAC) were held on 7 and 8 December in Brussels.
-My right honourable friend the Foreign Secretary (David Miliband) represented the UK.
+The General Affairs Council (GAC) and Foreign Affairs Council (FAC) have replaced the General Affairs and External Relations Council (GAERC) under the provisions of the Lisbon treaty, which came into force on 1 December 2009.
+The GAC and FAC will be held on 7 and 8 December in Brussels.
+My right honourable friend the Foreign Secretary (David Miliband) will represent the UK.

 General Affairs Council

 Preparation of the 10 and 11 December European Council

 Ministers will discuss the presidency’s draft agenda for the December European Council.
 We welcome the presidency’s continued focus on the economic and financial situation.
 We expect the European Council to take stock of the economic climate.
 It will review the measures necessary to return the EU economy to sustainable growth, including through ensuring the development of co-ordinated exit strategies from the economic stimuli taken forward under the European economic recovery plan.
 In this context, the European Council will also begin discussions on the future of the Lisbon strategy for jobs and growth.
 We also expect it to reach agreement on the Commission's proposals for financial supervision and regulation.
 The European Council will also review the implementation of the EU sustainable development strategy and adopt the EU’s new work programme (the Stockholm programme) setting out priorities for EU co-operation in Justice and Home Affairs from 2010 to 2014.

 On external relations, we expect the December European Council to take stock of Iran’s response to the offer of negotiations on its nuclear programme and set out a clear, appropriate way forward in line with the dual-track strategy of engagement and pressure.